 - A civil war soldier wanders the properties.

 - Orbs are a common sight, especially in photos.

-Stuckey's Bridge is listed with the National Register of Historic Places and crosses the Chunky River.
+Stuckey's Bridge in Enterprise is listed with the National Register of Historic Places and crosses the Chunky River.
 Legend has it a man only known as Stuckey owned an inn near the river.
-It's said Stuckey was a member of the infamous Dalton Gang, and he would murder and rob his guests.
+Stuckey was a member of the infamous Dalton Gang, and he would murder and rob his guests.
 Depending on who is telling the story, Stuckey would either toss his victim's body into the river or bury the victim by the river.
 Stuckey's crimes were somehow discovered, and he along with his helper, were hanged from the original bridge and left for several days before being cut down.
 The current bridge was built later, but the ghosts don't seem to care and still haunt the bridge.

 Some stories include: